-Refer to note 3 - Material accounting policies, note 4 - Critical accounting estimates and judgments and uncertainty, note 11 - Intangible assets and note 14 - Impairment to the consolidated financial statements.
+Refer to note 3 - Material accounting policies, note 4 - Critical accounting estimates, judgements and uncertainty, note 11 - Intangible assets and note 14 - Impairment to the consolidated financial statements.

-The Company had indefinite life intangible assets with a carrying value of \$10.9 million as at December 31, 2023.
+The Company had indefinite life intangible assets with a carrying value of \$7.8 million as at December 31, 2024.
 The indefinite life intangible assets consist of mastheads and trademarks across various CGUs.
 Management conducts an impairment test annually, or more frequently if events or circumstances indicate that the carrying value of indefinite life intangible assets may not be recoverable.
 Indefinite life intangible assets are tested for impairment by management at the CGU or group of CGUs level.
-An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is based on the greater of
+An impairment loss is recognized for the amount by which the CGU's carrying value exceeds its recoverable amount.
+The recoverable amount is based on the greater of the value in use and the fair value less costs to dispose of the CGUs or groups of CGUs.